devxchangeio/authority-python/README.md

-# oauthceptors-python
+# authority-python
-OAuthceptors framework for Python
+Authority Framework for Python